|Nutrition Facts (per serving)|

 This recipe for Yachae Mandoo, Korean vegetarian dumplings, is easy to make.
 It's also a convenient dish to prepare because it can be made in large quantities in advance and stored in the freezer for future use.
 So, if you have a large family or want to make dumplings for a future event, make as many as you want while you have the time.

 Yachae Mandoo is a mixture of tofu, eggs, glass noodles and vegetables.
 Choose any combination of vegetables you think will complement each other and the dumplings themselves.
 You really can't go wrong, given that the veggies are chock full of the healthy nutrients you should be consuming daily.

 Yachae Mandoo isn't only versatile and delicious because you can customize the vegetables used, but also because the dish can be boiled, steamed, deep-fried, pan-fried or added to a soup.
 That's even more incentive to double, triple or quadruple this recipe to make dumplings to last you for days.

 1 cup finely chopped tofu

-- 4 oz mung bean or sweet potato noodles (aka Chinese vermicelli, soaked and chopped)
+4 ounces mung bean or sweet potato noodles (Chinese vermicelli), soaked and finely chopped

 1 tablespoon sesame oil